vikeshkumar8210/vikeshkumar8210/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on C
+- 🔭 I’m currently working on python
 - 🌱 I’m currently learning c,c++
 - 👯 I’m looking to collaborate on youtube channel
 - 🤔 I’m looking for help with ...